 The main street has a variety of shops open seven days a week including antiques, gifts, cafes and hotels.
 The Moonta Gallery of the Arts in the Town Hall exhibits local artists with exhibitions changing every month.

-Discover your family history at the Family History Research Centre.
+Discover your family history at the Family History & Resource Centre.

 Visit the Moonta Mines Sweets Shop for some old-style lollies.

-A legacy of the areas amazing history is the Kernewek Lowender, the world's biggest Cornish festival held every two years in odd numbered years.
-It's a festival of all things Cornish from the Swanky (miner's beer) and Cornish pasties to street processions, dance, music, theatre, a vintage car rally and more.
+A legacy of the areas amazing history is the Kernewek Lowender, the world's biggest Cornish festival held in odd numbered years.
+It's a festival of all things Cornish from Swanky & Cornish pasties to street processions, dance, music, theatre, a vintage car rally and more.

-Port Hughes and Moonta Bay are close neighbours with both jetty's offering excellent fishing opportunities.
+Port Hughes and Moonta Bay are close neighbours with the Port Hughes jetty offering excellent fishing opportunities.